auburus/auburus.netlify.app/content/blog/asyncio-limits-in-python.md

 The important bit here is that all the tasks must receive the __same__ semaphore object.

-The code still starts all tasks "concurrenly", but in this case only the first 5 will actually start doing any work.
+The code still starts all tasks "concurrently", but in this case only the first 5 will actually start doing any work.
 When is the turn of the rest of the tasks will wake up, check if there is any slot available in the semaphore, and claim it and start working if there is, or keep waiting otherwise.